Woodford Academy: History

 From October 1881 until 1907 it is said to have been a fashionable guest and function house.
-Names of clients included George Walker, Arnott, Sir William Patrick Manning and Sir Archibold Philip Primrose, 5th Earl of Rosebery.

-On 29 June 1897 (Fairfax losing money in his financial dealings in mining ventures) the property was put up for auction and sold to David Flannery.
+On 29 June 1897 the mortgagee, William Manning put the property up for auction and sold it to his employee David Flannery.
 At this time it was described as a sanatorium with two blocks of land 40.75 acre and 50 acre. 'buildings are substantial...accommodation is large...pleasure grounds and orchard extensive...'
 Flannery subdivided and sold some of the land.

 Pre 1902 the railway zig zag at Lapstone was bypassed.

 A March 1903 inventory of the contents was made, with the rooms named and another made in 1905.

-Pre 1906 the property was used as a private hospital by Dr. Mark Henry Long.
 In November 1906 it was sold under the Real Property Act (occupied by Edward Graves).